vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 ![](unnamed-chunk-11-1.png)

 #### Interpretation of results

-Write a brief paragraph about what you observe in these plots.
-What do we learn from these plots?
-Why would the 3 and 4 plot be particularly important for the people fielding this study (based on the quoted paragraphs above)?

 Plot 1 may reveal whether certain class types have a gender imbalance, which could be crucial for understanding social dynamics within the